 1996-2008: U.S. Department of Transportation, Federal Highway Administration, Highway Statistics (Washington, DC: Annual issues), table HM-12, available at http://www.fhwa.dot.gov/policy/ohpi/hss/hsspubs.cfm as of Jan.
 7, 2010.

-2009-2010: Currently unavailable, U.S. Department of Transportation, Federal Highway Administration hopes to produce the data later of 2013.
+2009-2010: Due to the transition for data model, there are no plans for U.S. Department of Transportation, Federal Highway Administration to produce the data for those years currently.

 2011-13: U.S. Department of Transportation, Federal Highway Administration, Highway Statistics (Washington, DC: Annual issues), table HM-12, available at http://www.fhwa.dot.gov/policyinformation/statistics.cfm as of May 7, 2015.